SumiSastri/dev-blogs/docs/local-environment-setup/part2-the-terminal.md

 - `rm [file_name]` remove file - destructive you won't get the file back again
 - `rm -rf [file_name]` remove file force remove

-_Super user rights_
+_`sudo`` or Super user rights_

+`sudo` is the short version of super-user-do and is usually used to install packages - you will find many examples in the [Installfest section](https://sumisastri.github.io/dev-blogs/installfest/)

-- `sudo ` gives you super admin rights to your computer - if you are working with a team these rights may be reserved only to senior developers
+- `sudo ` gives you super admin rights to your computer - if you are working with a team these rights may be reserved only to senior developers.
 - ` sudo chown` - change file owner or user
 - ` sudo chown -r` change file owner or user recursively
 - ` sudo chmod` change mode - changes user rights